-Using code provided by Weimao Ke and documented at http://iv.slis.indiana.edu/lm/lm-kdvis.html, the co-author network of the very same Thomson Scientific dataset was extracted.
-It comprises 255 author nodes (excluding authors that published single author papers exclusively) and 521 co-authorship links.
-It is rendered in Pajek in Figure 5.
+Using code provided by Weimao Ke and documented at http://iv.slis.indiana.edu/lm/lm-kdvis.html, the coauthor network of the very same Thomson Scientific dataset was extracted.
+It comprises 255 author nodes (excluding authors who published single author papers exclusively) and 521 coauthorship links.
+It is rendered in Pajek in figure 5.
 The node area corresponds to the number of papers an author has published.
-Author nodes are color-coded based on average publication year.
-Edges are color-coded based on the first year of the co-authorship.
+Author nodes are color coded based on average publication year.
+Edges are color coded based on the first year of the coauthorship.
 See figure legend for details.